EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ## Fragmentation and Encryption

 Encryption makes query evaluation and application execution more expensive or not always possible.
-Often what is sensitive is the association between values of different attributes, rather than the values themselves, e.g., association between employee’s names and salaries $\to$protect associations by breaking them, rather than encrypting.
+Often what is sensitive is the association between values of different attributes, rather than the values themselves, e.g., association between employee’s names and salaries $\to$ protect associations by breaking them, rather than encrypting.

 Recent solutions for enforcing privacy requirements couple:
-- encryption;
+- **encryption**;
-- data fragmentation.
+- **data fragmentation**.

 ### Conﬁdentiality constraints
 Sets of attributes such that the (joint) visibility of values of the attributes in the sets should be protected.